Introduction to Transformers: an NLP Perspective: Efficient Models

 In fact, we may be more interested in developing linear attention models, so that we can obtain an efficient system, while still retaining the benefit of globally attentive sequence modeling.
 Part of the difficulty in doing this is that the form of self-attention is not linear.
 Let us take a moment to see how this difficulty arises.
 Recall that the result of self-attention can be written in the following form

-Here $\psi(\cdot)$ is a function that is composed by taking the scaling, exponentiating, masking and normalization operations (i.e., $\psi(\mathbf{a}) = \mathrm{Normalize}(\mathrm{Mask}(\exp(\frac{\mathbf{a}}{\sqrt{d}})))$).
-Because $\psi(\cdot)$ is a complex non-linear function, there is no obvious equivalent that simplifies the computation, and we have to calculate the two matrix multiplications separately (one inside $\psi(\cdot)$ and one outside $\psi(\cdot)$).
+Here $\psi(\cdot)$ is a function that is composed of scaling, exponentiation, masking, and normalization operations (i.e., $\psi(\mathbf{a}) = \mathrm{Normalize}(\mathrm{Mask}(\exp(\frac{\mathbf{a}}{\sqrt{d}})))$).
+Because $\psi(\cdot)$ is a complex non-linear function, there is no straightforward way to simplify the computation directly, and we typically need to calculate the two matrix multiplications separately (one inside $\psi(\cdot)$ and one outside $\psi(\cdot)$).
 As a consequence, we need to store all the key-value pairs explicitly, and visit each of them given a query.
 Not surprisingly, this leads to a model whose computational cost grows quadratically with the sequence length $n$.